 Over the past few years, the EPC segment has received a big boost from the government.
 Projects awarded by the National Highways Authority of India and the Ministry of Road Transport and Highways increased to about 10,500 km last fiscal from 8,500 km in fiscal 2020.

 Further, projects worth Rs 111 lakh crore were announced under the National Infrastructure Pipeline, which is to be implemented over five fiscals through 2025.
 Roads, urban and rural infrastructure, and irrigation account for about half of these investments.

 Last fiscal, industrial capital expenditure was deferred, and real estate projects slowed.
 But commercial construction activity is expected to revive this fiscal.

 Rahul Guha, Director, CRISIL Ratings Ltd, said: “At over 2.5x of last fiscal’s revenue, order books were at their highest – at the beginning of any fiscal – since 2015, which offers high revenue visibility.
 The current operating rate of 70 per cent should also help the sector gain growth momentum in the rest of this fiscal.”

-Operating profitability is expected to stabilise at the historical average of 11 per cent in the medium term.
-Last fiscal, despite a sharp rise in prices of key raw materials such as bitumen, steel, diesel and petrol, pass-through clauses had limited the contraction in operating margin to 100 basis points (bps), with operating profitability estimated at 10 per cent.
+Operating profitability is expected to stabilize at the historical average of 11 percent in the medium term.
+Last fiscal, despite a sharp rise in prices of key raw materials such as bitumen, steel, diesel, and petrol, pass-through clauses had limited the contraction in operating margin to 100 basis points (bps), with operating profitability estimated at 10 percent.